css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 == Description ==
 CSS & JavaScript Toolbox is a powerful code management plugin that gives you the tools to easily and safely modify or extend the functionality and appearance of your WordPress-powered website.
 You do this by adding custom code directly into unique code blocks and assign them to pages, posts, custom posts, categories, URLs, expressions, and loads more!

-= CJT Free – Now Full-Featured!!! =
+= Like CJT Free – Upgrade to CJT Pro/Dev =
-We want you to try out all the features of CJT Pro/Dev so we have now included them in the community edition of CJT Free on WordPress.org.
-It’s also a way of giving back to the community that have supported us from the very beginning.
+If you like CJT Free, we hope you can support the continued development by upgrading to CJT Pro or CJT Dev.

-When you get a chance, please click into the CJT website and learn about the [benefits of upgrading to CJT Pro/Dev](http://css-javascript-toolbox.com).
+Click to learn about the [benefits of upgrading to CJT Pro/Dev](http://css-javascript-toolbox.com/pricing).

 [youtube http://www.youtube.com/watch?v=iyjq7IXBC5E]